-THL, Bain Capital and Providence Equity (collectively, the "Current Investor Group") control a majority of our common stock on a fully diluted basis.
-In addition, representatives of the Current Investor Group occupy substantially all of the seats on our Board of Directors and pursuant to a stockholders agreement, have the right to appoint all of the independent directors to our board.
-As a result, the Current Investor Group has the ability to control our policies and operations, including the appointment of management, the entering into of mergers, acquisitions, sales of assets, divestitures and other extraordinary transactions, future issuances of our common stock or other securities, the payments of dividends, if any, on our common stock, the incurrence of debt by us and the amendment of our certificate of incorporation and Bylaws.
+THL, Bain Capital and Providence Equity (collectively, the "Current Investor Group") control a majority of the common stock of Parent on a fully diluted basis.
+In addition, representatives of the Current Investor Group occupy substantially all of the seats on the Board of Directors of Parent and pursuant to a stockholders agreement, have the right to appoint all of the independent directors to Parent's board.
+As a result, the Current Investor Group has the ability to control our policies and operations, including the appointment of management, the entering into of mergers, acquisitions, sales of assets, divestitures and other extraordinary transactions, future issuances of Parent's common stock or other securities, the payments of dividends, if any, on our common stock, the incurrence of debt by us and the amendment of our certificate of incorporation and Bylaws.
 The Current Investor Group has the ability to prevent any transaction that requires the approval of our Board of Directors or the stockholders regardless of whether or not other members of our Board of Directors or stockholders believe that any such transaction is in their own best interests.
 For example, the Current Investor Group could cause us to make acquisitions that increase our indebtedness or to sell revenue-generating assets.
 Additionally, the Current Investor Group is in the business of making investments in companies and may from time to time acquire and hold interests in businesses that compete directly or indirectly with us.
 The Current Investor Group may also pursue acquisition opportunities that may be complementary to our business, and, as a result, those acquisition opportunities may not be available to us.
-So long as the Current Investor Group continues to hold a majority of our outstanding common stock, they will be entitled to nominate a majority of our Board of Directors, and will have the ability to effectively control the vote in any election of directors.
-In addition, so long as the Current Investor Group continues to own a significant amount of our equity, even if such amount is less than 50%, they will continue to be able to strongly influence or effectively control our decisions.
+So long as the Current Investor Group continues to hold a majority of the outstanding common stock of Parent, they will be entitled to nominate a majority of Parent's Board of Directors, and will have the ability to effectively control the vote in any election of directors.
+In addition, so long as the Current Investor Group continue significant amount of Parent's equity, even if such amount is less than 50%, they will continue to be able to strongly influence or effectively control our decisions.